Configuring scan profiles

 You can concentrate on particular areas of concern and ensure the scan appropriately represents the specific security requirements of your web application by choosing the precise tests you require.
 By doing so, you can fully cover your online application and increase the overall efficacy of your security testing efforts.

-- Scanning tests include different types of scanning tests as explained below:
+- Scanning tests which include the following different types of tests: